BackofenLab/Casboundary/README.md

 Casboundary is the first method able to automatically define CRISPR cassette boundaries.
 In addition, it contains a Cas type predictive model used to assign each gene located in the region defined by a cassette’s boundaries a Cas label from a set of pre-defined Cas types.
 Furthermore, the proposed method can detect potentially new cas genes and decompose a cassette into its modules.

-Casboundary can be easily integrated with [CRISPRcasIdentifier](https://github.com/BackofenLab/CRISPRcasIdentifier), a recent tool for the classification of CRISPRcassettes.
+Casboundary can be easily integrated with [CRISPRcasIdentifier](https://github.com/BackofenLab/CRISPRcasIdentifier), a recent tool for the classification of CRISPR cassettes.
 Casboundary outputs a set of Fasta files containing the identified cassettes, which can be given as input to CRISPRcasIdentifier.
 By integrating these tools, the users have a complete CRISPR detection and classification pipeline.

 ## Citation

-TO DO
+To be added.

 ## Installation and requirements

-CRISPRcasIdentifier has been tested with Python 3.7.7.
+Casboundary has been tested with Python 3.7.7.
 To run it, we recommend installing the same library versions we used.
 Since we exported our classifiers following the [model persistence guideline from scikit-learn](https://scikit-learn.org/stable/modules/model_persistence.html), it is not guaranteed that they will work properly if loaded using other Python and/or library versions.
 For such, we recommend the use of our docker image or a conda virtual environment.
 They make it easy to install the correct Python and library dependencies without affecting the whole operating system (see below).

 ### First step: clone this repository